NeilBotelho/YSP-Exoplanets/README.md

 3. the top 25 highest scoring features are most important overall.

 The resulting 25 most overall important features are stored in the featureImportance file

+* I found that the accuracy of a model varies wildly, depending on which of the 13 habitable exoplanets are put in the training set and which are put in the testing set.

+__Hence__
+I have concluded that at this moment in time, it is not feasible to build a model that can predict whether a planet is habitable or not, due to a lack of examples of habitable exoplanets.

+## Finding Most Important Features
+The code for this has not been updated here yet but a rough version can be found on the "unbiased" branch.

+Here my aim was finding which features are most important in predicting whether an exoplanet is habitable.

+* I wanted to eliminate bias as much as possible, so I used all features which have less than 40% data missing.
+I then discarded all categrical features with more than 10 unique values.

+* I randomly selected a random number of these features, and fit a model on the resulting data.
+I repeated this random selection and training for 20000 sets and stores the results( the features and the model accuracy score) in an excel file.

+* Using the data in this excel file I added up the accuracy scores of all models that used a particular feature and divided it by the frequency of that feature.
+I used this as an “importance score” to determine which features were most important.